 For this reason, many people support brands that also prioritize fair wages apart from natural, sustainable fabrics.
 Sustainable streetwear is now embracing these practices.
 It’s moving from being simply trend-driven to environmentally conscious.

 The media and various conscious organizations, ourselves included, continuously provide information about human impact on the planet.
-For this reason, more people are becoming more informed about the role they can play in a healthier world.
+For this reason, more people are becoming more informed about their role in a healthier world.

 Since clothing is a necessity, people are learning more about sustainable materials and zero-waste practices in fashion.
 Whether it’s by watching documentaries like The True Cost or viewing images of cloth piles in landfills, eco-consciousness is rising.

 A 2021 report by the Economist Intelligence Unit revealed that over five years, there was a 71% increase in the popularity of searches from consumers for sustainable goods2.
 They call it “eco-wakening” because it represents increased awareness of the environmental crisis.
 Furthermore, the United Nations is supporting coordinated action steps within the fashion industry.
 The body specifically does this through initiatives like the UN Alliance for Sustainable Fashion.